pathdata/UNMaSk/HE_cell_classification/predict/readme.md

-## HE Cell Classification pipeline
+## HE cell classification pipeline

 Cells are trained using Supervised CNN and the ensemble classification determines the final output class probability of the single cells.